Skip to content

 Credibility First: What Your Site Communicates Before You Say a Word

-People instinctively judge trust by design quality, clarity, and speed.
-A crisp logo, consistent brand colors, sharp photos, and clean typography signal care and capability; slow pages, blurry images, and generic templates signal risk.
+People judge trust by design quality, clarity, and speed.
+A crisp brand, sharp photos, and clean typography signal care and capability; slow pages, blurry images, and generic layouts signal risk.
 Your site should plainly state what you do, who you serve, where you work, and how to start—within the first screen.
-Add proof fast: brief testimonials, recognizable badges (Google reviews, BBB, associations), and a few portfolio highlights.
-If you operate across neighborhoods in and around Louisville, include area names in headings and copy so locals see themselves in your message.
-This is both human-friendly and search-friendly.
+Add proof fast: testimonials, case snippets, portfolio highlights, and clear service areas (Louisville neighborhoods, nearby cities, and the Kentucky market you actually serve).
+That “local clarity” helps visitors and strengthens Google’s understanding of relevance.

 Visibility: Showing Up in the Exact Moment People Need You